-Welcome to the Department of Anesthesiology at Columbia University College of Physicians & Surgeons and NewYork-Presbyterian Medical Center!
-We are pleased that you are considering our program and hope that the information on our website will give you a better sense of what makes Columbia such a unique place for your training.
+Welcome from the Department of Anesthesiology at Columbia University College of Physicians & Surgeons and NewYork-Presbyterian Medical Center!
+We are pleased that you are considering our program and hope that the information on our website will give you a better sense of what makes Columbia such a unique place to train.

 Since its establishment in 1952, the Department of Anesthesiology has been at the forefront of research and clinical anesthesiology.
 We have long produced pioneers in the field, from early visionaries such as Dr. Virginia Apgar and Dr. E.M Papper to the leaders of today.
 Since that time, graduates from our program have continued the Columbia tradition of scholarship and academic excellence, becoming department chairs, innovators, and leaders in research at some of the most prestigious medical centers in the world.

 Our department prides itself on the well-established and integrated didactics that occur throughout our training and our faculty is committed to this protected time.
 Daily morning reports are an integral part of the Obstetric, Pediatric, Neurosurgical, Pain, and General Anesthesia rotations.
 During the critical care rotations, bedside teaching rounds are complimented by multidisciplinary afternoon lectures.
 The innovative Objective Structured Clinical Examination (OSCE) during the Cardiothoracic Anesthesia rotation involves various transesophageal echocardiography simulations, case scenarios, and clinical stations that expand upon the knowledge gained in the operating rooms.
 Journal clubs are also integrated within the various clinical rotations.

 Class-specific lectures are held daily for CA1 residents during orientation month and then weekly for CA1s, CA2s, and CA3s from 4-5pm for the duration of residency.
 Topics range from professionalism and public speaking to advanced cardiac monitoring and management of the critically ill obstetric patient.
 CA1 residents give weekly lunchtime Chief Rounds lectures on anesthesia-related topics of their choice, supervised by a faculty mentor..